newyorkmyc/keys-typeahead/README.md

 2. Navigate to the folder location in the command line and start a node server with:
 ```
-npm init -y
+npm install --global http-server
 ```

-You should see a UI pop up that looks like the image below:
+3. Visit your browser at http://localhost:8080/ to see the UI

 ### Current UI Design